rrchai/autoChallenge/README.md

 # autoChallenge

-The goal of this project is to automate the steps of [DREAM Challenge Infrastructure](https://help.synapse.org/docs/Challenge-Infrastructure.2163409505.html).
+The goal of this project is to automate the steps of [DREAM Challenge Infrastructure](https://help.synapse.org/docs/Challenge-Infrastructure.2163409505.html) before our Challenge Platform is released.
+It will automatically create a Challenge and set up a basic testing infrastructure.
 With current codebase, it can support only `Model-to-Data` Challenges for now.

 Here are some steps the `autoChallenge` will automatically do for you: